 Signs of FSHD typically appear in early childhood and teenage years with 95% of affected individuals manifesting this disease by the age of 20.
 One in four people with FSH will eventually require a wheelchair for mobility.
 Many of those affected by FSHD are unable to lift their arms for more than a few seconds, lose the ability to show any facial expressions, and experience serious speech impediments.
 Other symptoms which may impact someone with FSHD are a loss of hearing, vision changes, and abnormal heart rhythms.
 In short, FSHD eventually affects virtually all muscles in the entire body.
 See Auction History page for the most recent videos created for the FSH Auction about how FSHD affects real people.

-FSHD is estimated to be the most common progressive muscle disease, affecting about 500,000 people worldwide.
+FSHD is estimated to be one of the most common progressive muscle diseases, affecting at least 500,000 people worldwide.
 The actual prevalence of the disease is likely much higher as FSHD is very often misdiagnosed due to varying presentations and lack of awareness.
 Approximately two-thirds of cases are inherited, getting the disease from a parent.
 One third of all cases of FSHD, appears to be the result of a spontaneous genetic mutation.

-FSHD is caused by a gene called DUX4.
-Unlike other genetic diseases, DUX4 itself is not mutated.
+FSHD is currently thought to be caused by a gene called DUX4.
+Unlike genes causing other genetic diseases, DUX4 itself is not mutated.
 In fact, it is usually kept locked up and silenced so that the gene is never turned on.
 The reason DUX4 never turns on is because it is a repetitive DNA element, meaning that the gene repeats over and over again, forming a long chain.
-The chain, called D4Z4, is up to 200 copies; however, in patients with FSHD, there are less than 10.
+The chain, called D4Z4, is usually repeated up to 200 times; however, in patients with FSHD, there are typically less than 10.
 This picture here shows what 4 DZ4Z units look like in a row.
 The orange is the DUX4 gene.
 The blue triangle is one chain link of D4Z4.